audciz/docker-atlassian-confluence-server-jdk/README.md

 # Support

-This Docker image is great for evaluating Confluence, however it does use OpenJDK which is not supported for running Confluence in production.
+This Docker image is great for evaluating Confluence.
+However, it does not use an Oracle JDK due to licensing constraints.
+Instead, it uses OpenJDK which is not supported for running Confluence in production.

 To meet our supported platform requirements, you'll need to build your own image based on [Oracle JDK](https://github.com/oracle/docker-images/tree/master/OracleJDK).
 See [Update the Confluence Docker image to use Oracle JDK ](https://confluence.atlassian.com/display/CONFKB/Update+the+Confluence+Docker+image+to+use+Oracle+JDK) for more info.